Zonotora/mindpalace/src/pages/networking/keywords.md

 # Clogging
 Is a type of DoS attack where an attacker establishes many thousands of connections to a specific host, making them unavailable for other users.

-# HMAC
-Keyed-hash message authentication code or hash-based message authentication code (HMAC) is a type of message authentication code (MAC) involving a cryptographic hash function and a secret cryptographic key to verify the integrity and authenticity of a message simultaneously.

 # NAT
 Network Address Translation (NAT)